holehouse-lab/shephard-data/data/third_party_studies/2022/Tsuboyama_et_al_2022/readme.md

 ## About
 ### Summary of data
-The Jupyter notebook in `/parsed_data` takes the `parse_K50_dG_Dataset1_Dataset2.csv` data from *Tsuboyama et al* bioRxiv 2022 and generates SHEPHARD-compliant track files for the following six datasets:
+The Jupyter notebook in `/parsed_data` takes the `parse_K50_dG_Dataset1_Dataset2.csv` data from *Tsuboyama et al* bioRxiv 2022 and generates SHEPHARD-compliant track files for the following five datasets:

 1. `deltaG_t` (ΔG calculated from median of posteriors of K50 trypsin (kcal/mol))